react-native-device-info/react-native-device-info/README.md

 _For iOS users using Pods_
 You still need to run `pod install` after running the above link command inside your `IOS` folder.

+_For Windows users_
+Automatic linking is supported on React native >= 0.63.
+Previous versions need to do manual linking.

 ### Manual

 <details>